mdrayaanpasha/FuelStation/README.md

-# ⛽ FuelStation - Because Who Needs Real Fuel When You Have Code? 🚀
+# ⛽ FuelStation - Who Needs Fuel When You Have Code?

 Welcome to **FuelStation**, the revolutionary (not really) fuel marketplace that exists solely because I was bored one weekend.
 This project proves you can build anything with enough caffeine and questionable life choices.